amazon-connect/amazon-connect-salesforce-cti/classic/05 Appendix A - CTI Flow Sources and Events/01 CTI Flow Sources and Events.md

     -   onPending -- The voice contact is pending.

-    -   onMissed: The task contact was missed.
+    -   onMissed -- The task contact was missed.

 -   Salesforce Agent